ymmah/chainspace/getting-started.md

 > deactivate
 ```

+In some instances might need to install bplib and numpy

 To run the coconut petition, you will need to install the bilinear pairing library which can be got from
 https://github.com/asonnino/coconut/tree/master/bplib-master